sequoiap/SiEPIC-Tools/README_CIRCUIT_SIMULATOR_TOOLBOX.md

 Dependencies: Klayout, Scipy, Matplotlib, Tensor Flow, Keras, h5py, Scikit-rf, graphviz, python3-tk, Pillow

-All of these can be installed by running a bash script included in the toolbox.
+These can be installed automatically by running a bash script included in the toolbox.
 Navigate to "~/SiEPIC-Tools/klayout_dot_config/python/SiEPIC/ann" on your computer and run "bash install.sh" from the terminal.